-Imer leaned back in his chair, momentarily looked at the ceiling lights.
+Imer leaned back in his chair and momentarily looked at the ceiling lights.
 Training his piercing gaze on Lewis, his voice turned serious, business-like.

 “Yes, I remember that project very well.
 We set up an overseas shell company whose true source of investors and capital was impossible to deduce.
 Fortunately, we found a city building inspector, Mr. Creekmore, who was amenable to bribery and blackmail.
-As I recall, he had a sexual kink, which we exploited.”
+I recall that he had a sexual kink, which we exploited.”

 “What was that?”
 Yilka said.